dkuku/portfolio-gatsby/src/pages/phoenix and svelte/index.md

 date: '2019-09-28'
 title: "Make phenix use svelte"
 tags: ["phoenix", "svelte"]
-excerpt: "Make phenix use svelte"
+excerpt: "Make phoenix use svelte"
 ---
 In this blogpost I want to show how to make phoenix use svelte in templates.
 So lets start: